 Increase muscle strength

 Water sports also increase muscular strength.
-When you exercise underwater, your body will be in balance and your muscles will be most active.
+Your body will be in balance, also your muscles will be most active.
 This is the reason most swimmers have tau and calf.
 These techniques work against water to help grow and strengthen muscles.

 Reduce the risk of heart disease and diabetes